Tscubii/win11-intel-mac/README.md

 # How to Install Windows 11 on an Intel Mac (WIP)

 A guide on how to clean install Windows 11 on an Intel-based Mac.
-No Windows 10 or WIM splitting shenanigans.
+No Windows 10 shenanigans.

 This was tested on a (borrowed) MacBook Pro (15-inch, 2019) running macOS Sequoia 15.7.3.